jchanolm/data-pipelines/README.md

 Data for each source (i.e. discourse, snapshot) is located in the `/data` subdirectory of each data source's scraper.

-I.e. scraped Snapshot data lives in `pipelines/scraping/discourse/data/`
+I.e. scraped Discourse data lives in `pipelines/scraping/discourse/data/`

 ## Install